andersonjoseph/fastify-hashids/README.md

 ## Options

+The `hashidsOptions` object is an optional object that can be passed to the `Hashids` constructor to customize the behavior of the hashids library.

-The plugin accepts the following options:
+The following properties are supported:

-- `hashidsOptions`: An object with options to configure the Hashids instance.
-These options are passed directly to the Hashids constructor.
-Available options include `salt`, `minLength`, `alphabet`, and `seps`.
-You can find more options in the [hashids.js repo](https://github.com/niieani/hashids.js).
+- `salt`: A string that is used to randomize the hashids.
+- `minLength`: The minimum length of the hashids.
+- `alphabet`: A string that contains the characters that can be used in the hashids.
+The default value is "abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ1234567890".
+- `seps`: The `seps` option is a string that contains the characters that should not be placed next to each other in the hashids.
+The default value is "cfhistu".
+This option is used to avoid generating hashids that could be interpreted as curse words in English.

-- `hashidsOptions.idRegexp`: A regular expression that `fastify-hashids` uses to automatically identify properties as IDs.
+- `idRegexp`: A regular expression that fastify-hashids uses to automatically identify properties as IDs.
 By default, it matches variations of "id, ids, ID, userID," etc. You can customize this regex to match your specific property names.
-Pass `null` to disable the regex-based property identification.
+Pass null to disable the regex-based property identification.

-- `hashidsOptions.propertyList`: An array of property names to include in the hashing process.
-Properties listed here will be considered for encoding with Hashids, in addition to those identified by the `idRegexp`.
+- `propertyList`: An array of property names to include in the hashing process.
+Properties listed here will be considered for encoding with Hashids, in addition to those identified by the idRegexp.

 ## Route-Level Configuration